liopic/testing-from-0-to-100/README.md

 # Testing from 0 to 100

 In December 2022 I presented the talk "Testing in Python, from 0 to 100" at the monthly Python Valencia meetup.

 This repository contains the talk slides, as well as some examples of code that were discussed in the talk.
+Notice that the slides contain more testing methods (from page 25 on) that were not presented in detail during the original talk.

+## The code under test

 The file `moon_locator.py` contains an easy example of code that calculates the date & time when the moon will be located in the South.

-Then, there are different tests that stress this code, including:
+## The tests

-- An example of not-proper way to test: `this_is_not_a_proper_way_to_test.py
+- An example of not-proper way to test: `this_is_not_a_proper_way_to_test.py`
 - Some easy tests using pytest: `test_moon_locator.py`
 - A test using a pytest fixture: `test_with_fixture.py`
 - A test using mocking: `test_with_mock.py`
 - A test using property-based testing: `test_property_based.py`
+- An example of BBD test: `/features`

 ## Instalation